-The San Francisco Maritime Museum is a popular museum in the Fishermans Wharf neighborhood.
+The San Francisco Maritime Museum is a popular attraction in the Fishermans Wharf neighborhood.
 It's just one of the museums found in the San Francisco Maritime National Historic Park.

-This San Francisco museum shows you the real story about those that made their living on the water here.
+In addition to visiting this gem, make sure to stop by the Visitor's Center on Jefferson Street.
+Inside, you will discover the real story about those that made their living on the water here.
 It includes educational exhibits on the history of the area.
 Some of the exhibits are hands on with additional videos and other interactive elements.

-Here is just one of the exhibits that was still on display during my last visit.
-As you can see, the building also has several fun, colorful murals.
+Here is just one of the exhibits that was on display during my last visit.
+In the background, you can also see their newly revived 1930's WPA murals

 ...and the Hyde Street Pier.

 Once you are done with this part of the San Francisco Maritime Museum, take a stroll through Aquatic Park.
 Here you can snap a couple of photos of the water with with the Golden Gate Bridge off in the distance...